netdata/netdata/collectors/fping.plugin/README.md

 by pinging them with `fping`.

 A recent version of `fping` is required (one that supports option `-N`).

+## Install fping

+### Compile from source

-The supplied plugin can install it, by running:
+If you have a C compiler, the supplied plugin can install it, by running:

 ```sh
 /usr/libexec/netdata/plugins.d/fping.plugin install